-CUSP Lecture: "Teaching to Transform Communities" with Laurence TanFebruary 2016, date and time TBA
+CUSP Lecture: "Teaching to Transform Communities" with Laurence TanFebruary 16, 2016

 The son of Filipino immigrants, Laurence Tan was studying to be a doctor when the vision of becoming a teacher presented itself in a dream.
 Now a fourth grade teacher at a charter school in Oakland, he has twelve years teaching in the South Los Angeles/Watts area.
 In 2014 he was honored by the Los Angeles Unified School District as “Teacher of the Year.”
 Laurence helped establish the Watts Youth Collective with former students, an organization that promotes social change through media.
 Laurence’s twelve-hour teaching days and his work with the collective are efforts to produce positive changes in each individual and the community.
 Laurence will engage the Mills community in an important conversation around what type of commitment it takes to be a transformative teacher and community leader.
 Read more »

 CUSP Lecture: "What's Your Gender?
 Identifying and Supporting Children's Gender Creativity" with Diane EhrensaftMarch 9, 2016, 5:00 7:00 pm